xenloops/securityKB/malicious_code.md

 * Use a code analysis tool that can detect potentially malicious code.
 * Verify that the application does not ask for unnecessary or excessive permissions to privacy related features or sensors.
-* Verify that the application source code and third party libraries do not contain:
+* Verify that the application source code and third-party libraries do not contain:
   * Back doors, such as hard-coded or undocumented accounts or keys, code obfuscation, undocumented binary blobs, rootkits, anti-debugging, or insecure debugging features.
   * Out of date, insecure, or hidden functionality that could be used maliciously if discovered.